Cummings $20 Million Grant Program

 You can learn more about this opportunity by visiting the funder's website.

-- Applicants should not only be headquartered in but also provide at least 80 percent of their services in this tri-county area.
+- Applicants should be local organizations that are not only headquartered in but also provide at least 50 percent of their services in this tri-county area.

-- A grant recipient will be eligible to apply for an additional grant after all the requirements below have been satisfied.
+- Prior grant recipients are eligible to apply for an additional grant if:

-- All requirements stipulated in the prior Grant Agreement, including the completion of annual Impact Reports, have been fulfilled by the recipient organization.
+- All requirements stipulated in the prior Grant Agreement (including the completion of annual Impact Reports and the ongoing presence of an active reciprocal link to Cummings Foundation's website) have been fulfilled by the recipient organization

-- Priority is given to cities and towns where the Cummings organization operates commercial real estate, and where many of its staff members and clients live.
+- Special consideration is given to nonprofits based in the 11 cities and towns where the Cummings organization operates commercial real estate.

-- The Foundation may sometimes give special consideration to organizations based elsewhere in the tri-county area that propose introducing programming or services in these communities, especially Woburn.s.
+- The Foundation may also give such consideration to organizations that are based elsewhere in the tri-county area and propose introducing programming or services in one or more of these 11 communities, especially Woburn.

 - Additionally, animal welfare organizations are not typically considered for these grants, as the Foundation already supports animals in a significant way through the ongoing fulfillment of a more than $70 million commitment to Cummings School of Veterinary Medicine at Tufts University.